pbhag/Thinkful/Supervised Learning Capstone: Wine Reviews/README.md

 ## Introduction
 * Project goal: to create models that will try to predict the price of a bottle of wine or the points rating of a wine, based on wine review data
-* Dataset: Scraped from Wine Enthusiast by Zach Thoutt, and posted on Kaggle.
+* Dataset: Scraped from Wine Enthusiast Magazine by Zach Thoutt, and posted on [Kaggle](https://www.kaggle.com/zynicide/wine-reviews).
   * 83,495 rows of data
   * 41 different countries represented
   * 352 provinces